Jalastin/ECS-189L-Project/ProjectDocument.md

 ### Player and Pearls

-- The player cannot move themselves.
+- The [Player](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Scripts/PlayerController.cs) cannot move themselves.
 Instead, all traversal is done by throwing a teleportation pearl.
 Once a pearl is thrown and contacts a platform, [there is a short delay before the player is teleported to the pearl’s current position.](https://github.com/Jalastin/ECS-189L-Project/blob/27cb90eab9e09bc26799145d52d03a31f66e6ad1/ECS%20189L%20Game/Assets/Scripts/Pearl%20Scripts/PearlController.cs#L10)

 ![](./ExampleImages/TeleportationDemonstration.gif)